cjdbarlow/Part-One/physiology_of_vomiting.md

 #Physiology of Vomiting
 > Describe the control of gastrointestinal motility, including sphincter function

 Vomiting is the active, forceful expulsion of gastric contents from the stomach.
-It is different from regurgiation which is a passive process.
+It is different from regurgitation which is a passive process.

 It is a mechanism to expel toxic substances from the GIT.